LaurenceLeo/Jinn-USB/ReadMe.txt

 Hey Ben

 This USB stick should make updating your Jinn much easier.
-If anything goes wrong me and Hes "should" be able to use it to help you.
+If anything goes wrong Hes or I "should" be able to use it to help you.

 It downloads the latest copy of Jinn from your internet computer and then automatically updates your non-internet PC.
 The steps you need to follow are listed below.